 So the trimesh element contains a list of 3d points and a list of triangle faces where each triangle face is given as a triple of indices of points from the point list.

-The order of the points in the triangle triple is important and must be such that the direction of the normal to each triangle points away from the inside of the trimesh.
+The order of the points p1, p2 and p3 in the triangle triple is important and must be such that the direction of the normal vector to each triangle points away from the inside of the trimesh.